mhaugrud/msumcspy/_sources/SimplePythonData/Exercises.rst

 .. question:: spd_ex_2

+   .. tabbed:: q7

+      .. tab:: Question

          Write a small program to simulate a bank account:

          #.
 The bank balance begins at 0
          #.
 Display the bank balance with a message stating this is the current balance
          #.
 Prompt the user to enter the amount to deposit (a floating point number)
          #.
 Update the bank balance by increasing it by the deposit amount
          #.
 Display the bank balance with a message stating this the the current balance
          #.
 Prompt the user to enter the amount to withdraw (a floating point number)
          #.
 Update the bank balance by decreasing it by the withdrawal amount
          #.
 Display the bank balance with a message stating this the the current balance

-   .. activecode:: ex_2_2
+         .. actex:: ex_2_2

+      .. tab:: Sample Output

+         Current balance = 0
+         Deposit how much?
+234.56
+         Current balance = 234.56
+         Withdraw how much?
+123.45
+         Current balance = 111.11

 .. question:: spd_ex_3